mjohanning99/RubyTLDR/README.md

 The required Ruby gems (`colorize` and `rubyzip`) should be installed automatically when using one of my installers.
 When installing manually or when encountering errors (RubyTldr complaining about missing gems), please refer to the Troubleshooting section at the bottom of this README.

 ### Automatic installation
 The easiest way of installing RubyTldr is to simply use one of my installers.
-You can either download the `ìnstaller.sh` file and let it handle everything or clone the repository and download the pages yourself for installing it on a machine with no internet access.
+You can either download the `installer.sh` file and let it handle everything or clone the repository and download the pages yourself for installing it on a machine with no internet access.

 I tried keeping the installation process as easy and accessible as possible.
 I am still new to shell scripting, so errors might occur when installing the program.
 If you encounter an error, please file an issue on this repository.